awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

    1. For **AWS account to use for deployment**, select your account or select **Other** to enter new account information\.

    1. For **Region**, select the region where you want to deploy your application\.
-For information about this product's regions, go to [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html?r=1166) in the *Amazon Web Services General Reference*\.
+For information about available AWS Regions, see [AWS Elastic Beanstalk Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/elasticbeanstalk.html) in the *AWS General Reference*\.
 If you select a region that is not supported by Elastic Beanstalk, then the option to deploy to Elastic Beanstalk will become unavailable\.

    1. Click **Deploy new application with template** and select **Elastic Beanstalk**\.
 Then click **Next**\.
 ![\[Publish to AWS Wizard 1\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-create-newapp-template.png)